yaml/yamlscript/Contributing.md

 * `sample/`

   This directory contains various example YAMLScript programs.
-  They are orgamized into subdirectories.
+  They are organized into subdirectories.
   The example programs get used in YAMLScript documentation and blog posts.
   Some are also cross posted to [Rosetta Code]( https://rosettacode.org/wiki/Category:YAMLScript).